The DBFF Institute

 – Establish partnerships with industry partners to support these creatives in all aspects of the process.

 – Showcase talent, expertise and technology to further the craft of filmmaking.

-Johnson say this year’s Denton Black Film Festival will preview some of the institute’s work that includes:
+Last year, the Denton Black Film Festival previewed some of the institute’s work, including:

 • Social Justice – An invitation-only Workshop on “Bias”

 * 2 Panels: Mental Health and Human Trafficking

 • Creative Resource Expo (wonderful offering with various business, and orgs.
 Who work with Creatives/Filmmakers)